College Savings Plans

 You can’t borrow for retirement, but you do have options when it comes to financing your child’s college education.

 The sooner you start saving for college, the more money you may have when the time comes.
-There are tax-advantaged accounts to help you save for your child’s education that won’t impact your retirement savings.
+There are tax-advantaged accounts to help you save for your child’s education.

-529 college savings plans are tax-deferred accounts administered by states and institutions that let families — including grandparents, relatives, and friends — set aside money for college expenses.
+529 college savings plans are tax-deferred accounts sponsored by states that let individuals — including grandparents, relatives, and friends — set aside money for college expenses.

 Please consider the investment objectives, risk, charges and expenses carefully before investing in a 529 savings plan.
 The official statement, which contains this and other information, can be obtained by calling your Financial Advisor.
 Read it carefully before you invest.